dimo414/php-auth/UserManager/README.txt

 ADDITIONAL METHODS WORTH NOTING logout
-    Call logout() and the current user will be logged out and reduced to GUEST permission level. userLevel
+    Call logout() and the current user will be logged out and reduced to GUEST permission level. loadCurUser
+    To save calls, the current user's extended data is not loaded unless requested.
+The ID, Username, and Level are availible in the $user->user array immediatly.
+If you need the extended data, like the password hash or any custom attributes being stored, call loadCurUser() to populate the $user->user array with all the current user's information. getUser
+    To get information on a user given an ID, you can call $user->getUser($id).
+This will return an associative array of all the details of that user. lookupAttribute
+    To lookup users by anything other than their ID you can use lookupAttribute.
+It takes two parameters, the attribute to lookup by, and a value to match.
+It will return an array of users (which are themselves associative arrays of all the user's attributes). userLevel
-    Returns the string version of a permission level, pass it the result of getCurUserLevel(), for instance. modifyUser
+    Returns the string version of a permission level, pass it the result of $user-user['level'], for instance. modifyUser
     This method takes an associative array of parameters to new values.
 You can even change the username.
 You must specify the user id (obviously) but all other parameters are optional.
-What you don't specify deleteUser
+What you don't specify stays the same. deleteUser
-    Takes a user id to delete from the XML file.
+    Takes a user id to delete.
+  commitChanges
+    If you call any of the modifying methods (addUser, modifyUser, deleteUser) and set autoCommit to false, you need to call commitChanges() to process all the filed commits at once.
+Note that internally $autoCommit=true calls commitChanges, so if at any point you call a modifying method with $autoCommit set to true, all earlier uncommitted modifications will also be submitted.

 --------------------------------------------------------------------------------

 ADVANCED USAGE
   This section documents how to properly extend the UserManager class to make it even more powerful and customizable, and a few other more advanced tricks.
 It assumes you've read the Default Usage, and so does not document how to use the class itself.
-Note that this advanced usage assumes a fair amount of understanding of more advanced object orientation concepts, notably class and function extension.

 ATTRIBUTES AND CONSTRUCTOR
   If you wish to create additional user levels, you must introduce a new constant, such as 'const SUBSCRIBER = 3;' make the name descriptive, and make the value some integer to represent its rank.
 Larger numbers have higher permissions.
 Note that 0 is a guest, a normal user is 2, a super user is 4, and an administrator is 10.

   There are two changes you can make to the constructor, the first is in tandem with any new user levels you introduce.
 In addition to the constant, you must also add the constant to the $levels array, with the title as the key, and the int value as the value.
-It may seem a little backward, and there may be a better way to do it, but that's how it's written for now.
   ----------
   $this->levels['SUBSCRIBER'] = self::SUBSCRIBER;
   ----------

-  The other change to the constant, and the much more interesting one, is to introduce new attributes for the XML document to store.
-Do this by appending an array of the attributes you want to add, for instance:
+  Another way to extend UserManager is to introduce new attributes for the XML document / DB to store.
+Do this by appending an array of the attributes you want to add to the userFields array, for instance:
   ----------
   $this->userFields = array('name', 'email', 'gender', 'ip');
   ----------